timoschenk/timoschenk.github.io/index.markdown

 title: Timo Schenk
 invisible: true
 ---
-## Timo Schenk
 **PhD Student, University of Amsterdam**

 Hi there!
-I am a PhD student in econometrics at the University of Amsterdam.
+I am a PhD student in econometrics at the [University of Amsterdam](https://uva.nl/profile/t.d.schenk).

 I am particularly interested in causal inference, microeconometric theory, and treatment evaluation.